Key2Consulting/PowerSync/README.md

 As its rooted in PowerShell, PowerSync natively supports the plethora of PowerShell commands/cmdlets found in the community and included by the PowerShell platform.
 PowerShell is known for it's convenient and simplistic API for managing vast numbers of resources.
 It's PowerSync's goal to provide that same simplistic API for managing data resources.

-PowerSync features:
+## Features
  - Portable by nature, so it can run on a desktop, server, Linux or Windows without much overhead.
- - Can scale within any compatible hosting environment (e.g. Azure WebJobs).
+ - Easily scales alongside it's hosting environment (e.g. Azure WebJobs).
  - High performance Exporters and Importers compatible with a wide range of data systems.
- - Sequential or parallel execution models.
+ - Sequential or parallel execution.
  - Activity model to organize work and isolate workloads.
  - Comprehensive logging system.
- - Supports process resiliency (i.e. resume/retry).
+ - Process resiliency support (i.e. resume/retry).
  - State management system.
  - Highly customizable.

 ## Design Goals
  * Existing tools make it difficult to reuse code, where many times the majority of the work is repetitive.
-PowerSync should allow users to build upon prior work by creating compositions of new capablities using existing components, and conforming to the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+PowerSync should allow users to build upon prior work by creating compositions of new capablities using existing components, and conforming to the [DRY Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
- * Procedural programming model with source control versioning that works (ever tried to compare an SSIS package?).
+ * Procedural programming model with source control versioning that works (ever try to compare an SSIS package?).
- * Support loose or dynamic typing of source and target schemas.
+ * Support weak typing of source and target schemas.
  * Reduce the overhead and complexity of performing simple tasks, providing users with a CLI option when needed.
  * Avoid vendor lock-in as much as possible.
  * Compatibility with most PowerShell libraries.
  * Provide a design model familiar to developers who've worked with commercial data integration tools before.

-## Examples
+## The Syntax
-Quickly copies a table from one database to another database, creating the table if it doesn't exist.
+Copies a table from one database to another database, creating the table if it doesn't exist.
 ```powershell
 Copy-PSYTable `
     -SProvider SqlServer -SServer 'SourceServer' -SDatabase "DatabaseA" -STable "dbo.MyTable" `
     -TProvider SqlServer -TServer 'TargetServer' -TDatabase "DatabaseB" -TTable "dbo.MyTableCopy"
 ```
-Quickly imports a CSV file into a database table, and then back out to a tab delimited file.
+Import a CSV file into a database table, and then back out to a tab delimited file.
 ```powershell
 Copy-PSYTable `
     -SProvider TextFile -SConnectionString "InputFile.csv" -SFormat CSV -SHeader `